-FY 2023-24 has been a landmark year for our Company.
-I am pleased to share with you that our Company achieved some remarkable milestones with the highest-ever sales from the Company operations, totaling to ₹40,582 million, marking a significant year-on-year growth of 17.7%.
-The Company's profit (after tax) stood at ₹5,014 million, delivering a return of 12.4% on sales.
-Our Company prepares to ride on two megatrends that are shaping the future - (i) Automation in Industrial sector as well as Buildings; and (ii) Sustainability forcing the energy transition.
-Going forward, the Company is strategically focused on capex as well as opex, in energy, infrastructure, automation and industrial digitalization to drive growth and support sustainable energy transition, while contributing to the 'Make in India' initiative.
-Leveraging Honeywell's technology, portfolio, and global expertise, our Company is set to play a pivotal role in shaping India's future landscape and contribute to the Indian Government's vision to become a developed nation.
-The Company, committed to delivering measurable value with the highest quality standards, has successfully executed several projects in various process industries, buildings, smart city infrastructure, and other mission critical sectors.
-With a robust opportunity pipeline and healthy order backlog, the Company is strategically positioned in sectors such as oil and gas, renewable energy, metals / mining, utility power, gigafactories, semiconductors, life sciences, infrastructure and more.
+The Company continues to record sustainable profitable and capital efficient growth including FY 2024-25.
+I am pleased to share with you that our Company achieved some significant milestones with the highest-ever sales from the Company operations, totaling to ₹41,896 million, marking a year-on-year growth of 3.2%, adjusted revenue growth 10.1%.
+The Company's profit (after tax) stood at ₹5,236 million, delivering a return of 12.5% on sales.

+The Company is poised to benefit from two significant megatrends in the industry that are transforming the future landscape: (i) Automation in the Industrial sector and Buildings; and (ii) Sustainability and energy transition.
+The rise of automation is reshaping industries, streamlining operations, increasing safety and security and enhancing efficiency across various domains.
+Additionally, the urgent need for sustainable practices is driving the global energy transition, necessitating innovative solutions to meet environmental goals.

+Moving forward, the Company is strategically positioned to benefit from capital and operational expenditure into key areas such as energy, infrastructure, automation, and industrial digitalization.
+This approach is designed to not only drive growth but also to support sustainable energy transitions, thereby contributing significantly to the 'Make in India' initiative.

+By leveraging Honeywell's cutting-edge technology and extensive global expertise, we aim to play a pivotal role in shaping India's future landscape.
+Our efforts align with the Indian Government's vision of becoming a developed nation, as we excel in executing high-impact projects across diverse sectors such as process industries, advance manufacturing, safe and secure infrastructure, and other mission-critical areas

+With a strong opportunity pipeline and healthy order backlog, the Company is strategically positioned in vital sectors such as oil and gas, renewable energy, metals / mining, utility power, gigafactories, semiconductors, life sciences and infrastructure.
 Excited about the future, the Company aims to be a key player in the country's energy transition by offering automation and digitalization solutions for renewable energy projects.
+The company plays a important role in meeting the country's safety and security needs for some of its critical infrastructure.

-Committed to making a positive impact, our Company remains dedicated to Corporate Social Responsibility.
-Upholding the belief in inclusion, diversity, sustainability, and equitable growth; we are steadfast in driving CSR programs that benefit society at large.
+Committed to making a positive impact, the Company upholds values of inclusion, diversity, sustainability, and equitable growth.
+The Company's CSR programs are designed to benefit society at large, reflecting our steadfast dedication to corporate responsibility.

-As I hand over the baton to my successor, Atul Pai, I reflect on the remarkable achievements and progress our Company has made over the last seven years.
-Our employees' dedication, attention to excellence, innovation, and customer focus has been pivotal to our success.
-I know Atul will propel the Company to new heights of performance.
-The best is yet to come!
-I extend my heartfelt gratitude to our #Futureshaper employees, business partners, customers, and loyal shareholders for their unwavering support during this period.
-Thank you.
+The dedication of our employees, their commitment to excellence, innovation, and customer focus are crucial to our continuing success.
+I extend my heartfelt gratitude to our #Futureshaper employees, business partners, customers, and loyal shareholders for their unwavering support.
+Together, we are shaping a sustainable and prosperous future.